Adjust Your Tracking: Synopsis

+Release

+The film was released on 24 May 2013, simultaneously featuring at Crypticon Seattle (24-26 May 2013) in Seattle, Washington.

+For home video, VHShitfest released the film as a VHS/DVD "Big Box" combo pack, as well as a standalone 2-disc DVD release containing over 7 hours of special features.
+VHShitfest later commemorated the film's 10th anniversary with a Blu-ray reissue, which includes all the preexisting extras as well as new retrospectives and updates from a number of the interviewees.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on five reviews, with an average rating of 6.25/10.
 LA Weekly rated the film favorably and wrote "Just as important, they don't hinge their arguments solely around nostalgia.
 More than just retrophiles or stubborn contrarians, AYT's talking heads -- many of whom have thousands upon thousands of tapes in their personal collections -- offer a ground-level perspective on how VHS was the first format to "take cinema out of the movie theater" and democratize the very act of watching movies."
 Creative Loafing and DVD Talk also reviewed the movie, the latter of which stated that it was "definitely one where your mileage will vary with your personal interest, but if it's in your wheelhouse, it's a treat."